Military career of George Washington: Quasi-War service

 In the fall of 1798, Washington became immersed in the business of creating a military force to deal with the threat of an all-out war with France.
 President John Adams asked him to resume the post of commander-in-chief and to raise an army in the event war broke out.
 Washington agreed, stipulating that he would only serve in the field if it became absolutely necessary, and if he could choose his subordinates.
 Disputes arose over the relative rankings of his chosen command.
 Washington selected Alexander Hamilton as his inspector general and second in command, followed by Charles Cotesworth Pinckney and Henry Knox.
 This hierarchy was an inversion of the ranks these men had held during the revolution.
 Adams wanted to reverse the order, giving Knox the most important role, but Washington was insistent, threatening to resign if his choices were not approved.
 He prevailed, but the episode noticeably cooled his relationship with Henry Knox, and impaired Adams' relations with his cabinet.
 The resolution of this affair brought no opportunity for rest: Washington engaged in the tedious task of finding officers for the new military formations.
 In the spring of 1799, the relaxation of tensions between France and the United States allowed Washington to redirect his attention to his personal affairs.

 Posthumous promotion

 George Washington died on December 14, 1799, at the age of 67.
 Upon his passing he was listed as a retired lieutenant general on the rolls of the US Army.
-Over the next 177 years, various officers surpassed Washington in rank, including most notably John J. Pershing, who was promoted to General of the Armies for his role in World War I. With effect from 4 July 1976, Washington was posthumously promoted to the same rank by authority of a congressional joint resolution.
+Over the next 177 years, various officers surpassed Washington in rank, the first of whom was Ulysses S. Grant, who was promoted to General of the Army in 1866 for his role in the American Civil War.
+With effect from 4 July 1976, Washington was posthumously promoted to General of the Armies by authority of a congressional joint resolution.
 The resolution stated that Washington's seniority had rank and precedence over all other grades of the Armed Forces, past or present, effectively making Washington the highest ranked U.S. officer of all time.